pyeve/eve/_sources/foreword.txt

 API settings are stored in a standard Python module (defaults to ``settings.py``), which makes customization quite a trivial task.
-It is also possible to extend some key features, namely :ref:`auth`, Validation and Data Access, by providing the Eve engine with custom objects.
+It is also possible to extend some key features, namely :ref:`auth`, :ref:`validation` and Data Access, by providing the Eve engine with custom objects.

 A little context
 ----------------